Eligibility

 Grant Size and Terms

-An applicant may not apply for, use, or accept foundation funds for a research project that is fully funded or already funded in full or in part by the foundation or by another funding agency.
+An applicant may not apply for, use, or accept foundation funds for a research project that is fully funded or already funded in full or in part by the foundation or by another funding agency or commercial entity.
 Accordingly, full disclosure of all available and pending funds for research support must be included with the grant application.
-If funds from other sources become available to the applicant during the review or tenure of a foundation research grant, the principal investigator must inform the foundation in writing.
+If funds from other sources become available to the applicant during the review or tenure of a foundation research grant, the principal investigator must inform the foundation in writing within 5 business days of receipt of that information.
 The foundation and its advisors will then make a decision about the continuation of the research award.

 Career development grants for post-doctoral researchers and junior staff working on an Established investigators’ research project will not be considered overlapping funding if the award is solely meant for the purpose of covering the trainee’s salary.